On a generalization of affinoid varieties: Tate's acyclicity theorem

-\begin{prop} Let $\cF$ be a presheaf for the rational $G$-topology of $X = \cM(A)$.
-If the strict Laurent coverings are acyclic then all strict rational coverings are acyclic. \begin{proof} By the previous lemma on refinements. \end{proof} \end{prop}
+\begin{lemma} Let $\cF$ be a presheaf for the rational $G$-topology of $X = \cM(A)$.
+If the Laurent coverings are acyclic then all rational coverings are acyclic. \end{lemma} \begin{proof} Last lemma shows that any rational covering can be refined by a Laurent covering, directly proving the proposition. \end{proof}